 Repeating a course

-Regular courses (courses other than IDGR assistantship, thesis research, dissertation research, etc.) typically may not be repeated for graduate credit; this includes courses initially taken on an audit basis.
+Regular courses (courses other than IDGR assistantships (teaching, research, etc.), thesis research, dissertation research, etc.) typically may not be repeated for graduate credit; this includes courses initially taken on an audit basis.
 However, a regular course that is required in a student's curriculum in which a "D" or "F" is earned may be repeated for credit, upon the recommendation of the major department or program area and with the approval of the Graduate School.
 If the student passes the course with a "C" or better, both grades contribute to the computation of the GPA but only one may be used toward a degree.

 Federal regulations limit the number of times a student may repeat a course and receive financial aid for that course.
 Questions about these regulations should be addressed to the Student Financial Aid Office.

-A graduate student must have a cumulative GPA of 3.0 or better on all graduate work undertaken at The University of Alabama to be in good academic standing.
+A graduate student must earn and maintain a cumulative GPA of 3.0 or better on all graduate work undertaken at The University of Alabama to be in good academic standing.

-A student conditionally admitted to the Graduate School who has a cumulative graduate GPA of 3.0 or better after undertaking 12 semester hours of graduate coursework at The University of Alabama and satisfies any other admission conditions specified by the department or the Graduate School, will have earned good academic standing.
+A student admitted with Permission to Continue to the Graduate School who earns a cumulative graduate GPA of 3.0 or better after undertaking 12 semester hours of graduate coursework at The University of Alabama and satisfies any other admission conditions specified by the department or the Graduate School, will have earned good academic standing.